Once

 It had been almost five weeks since Black Angus Cow Number 62 had been

-reported the carcass was remarkably well preserved.
+fact that the cow had been dead for some time, the carcass was remarkably well preserved.

 On

 unusual visible markings in the UV range were discovered.
+(UV markings have been found on some cattle in mutilation cases outside Montana).

 The